nexmo-community/contact-center-rails/README.md

 </a>

+## Resources

-# on hold music from: https://ccrma.stanford.edu/~jos/pasp/Sound_Examples.html
+On hold music from: https://ccrma.stanford.edu/~jos/pasp/Sound_Examples.html